-Concentration of Credit Risks-Our Partnership, as a royalty and NPI owner, has no control over the volumes or method of sale of oil and natural gas produced and sold from the Royalty Properties and NPIs.
-It is believed that the loss of any single customer would not have a material adverse effect on the consolidated results of our operations.
+Concentration of Credit Risks and Significant Customers-Our Partnership, as a royalty and NPI owner, has extremely limited involvement and no control over the volumes or method of sale of oil and natural gas produced and sold from the Royalty Properties and NPI.
+If we were to lose a significant customer, such loss could impact revenue.
+The loss of any single customer is mitigated by our diversified customer base, and we do not believe that the loss of any single customer would have a long-term material adverse effect on our financial position or the results of operations.

 Fair Value of Financial Instruments-The carrying amount of cash and cash equivalents, trade and other receivables, and accounts payables and other current liabilities approximates fair value because of the short maturity of those instruments.
 These estimated fair values may not be representative of actual values of the financial instruments that could have been realized as of year-end or that will be realized in the future.